JetBrains/kotlin-web-site/docs/topics/jvm/java-to-kotlin-collections-guide.md

             && versionToCheck.compareTo(maxVersion) <= 0;
 }
 ```
+{id="ranges-java"}

-In Kotlin, you operate with a range as a whole, without splitting it into two variables, `minVersion` and `maxVersion`, and without comparing them separately:
+In Kotlin, you operate with a range as a whole object.
+You don't need to create two variables and compare a `Version` with them:

 ```kotlin
 // Kotlin